Summary

 Forceps are used to grasp tissue or surgical materials.

-- Shape: chosen based on the location of the tissue (e.g., straight, angled, curved, or bayonet-shaped)
+- Shape: e.g., straight, angled, curved, or bayonet-shaped, chosen based on the location of the tissue

 -